michaelcjefferson/kamar-listener/README.md

 To run an updated version of KAMAR Listener but keep your data intact, just delete the old version of listenerService.exe and download and run the new one - it will integrate with the databases that were previously created.

-To start over with a fresh database, open the database folder (via "Open Database Folder" on the dashboard), stop listenerService.exe if it is running, and delete **both** app.db **and** listener.db.
+To start over with fresh, empty databases, open the database folder (via "Open Database Folder" on the dashboard), stop listenerService.exe if it is running, and delete **both** app.db **and** listener.db.
 Then, run listenerService.exe again.

 ## Development
 ### Setting up your dev environment